Monday April 15, 2019

 Tim Hellige, Co-Founder, Bandy Carroll Hellige

-What to do when that “Oh sh#t” moment happens and you lose a large piece of business in a way you never thought could ever happen.
-As one of the 45 or so agencies that lost McDonald’s regional media business all at once…we had to address a lot of issues and decisions.
-Especially since we had been a McDonald’s agency for 27 years.
-The McDonald’s Brand was part of the fabric of our agency.
-In a step by step process we will share how we dealt with the loss and how we also saw an opportunity to do something we had never done before.
+What to do when that “Oh sh#t” moment happens and you lose a large piece of business in a way you never thought could happen?
+One agency found out the hard way.
+As one of about 45 agencies that lost McDonald’s regional media business all at once, Bandy Carroll Hellige, a McDonald’s agency for 27 years, had to address a lot of issues and decisions on the spot.
+The McDonald’s brand had been part of the fabric of the agency.
+In a step-by-step process, the agency shares how it dealt with the loss and how it also saw an opportunity to do something it had never done before.

-MPF attendees are interested in meeting and learning about emerging agencies that are on the upswing.
-In a fast paced session, principals at the emerging agencies will introduce their agency to the MPF community and discuss their growth vision.
-Panelists will highlight their agency positioning, service offering and share a few examples of their most impactful work.
+MPF attendees are interested in meeting and learning about agencies on the upswing.
+In a fast-paced session, principals at the emerging agencies will introduce themselves to the MPF community and discuss their growth vision.
+Panelists will highlight their agency positioning and service offerings and share a few examples of their most effective work.

 Relationship Management - Best Practices Playbook